Heart of Worcestershire College: Barbourne College

 It originally opened in 1929 as the third site of the Worcester Secondary School for Girls.
 In September 1945, it became the City of Worcester Grammar School for Girls and in 1962 it was moved across the city to the site of the current Worcester Sixth Form College.
 It merged with the School of Science and Art and became an Art and Design College up to 1991 when the college adopted its name to Worcester College of Technology, and the Barbourne College became the Art, Design and Sports department.
 It ran many courses including Media Production, Graphic Design, Photography, Make-up and Hair and Beauty.
 It stayed that way until it closed in 2014 and the college was moved to the old Russell and Dorrell building in the city centre as the college changed its name to the Heart of Worcestershire College after it merged with North East Worcestershire College in August 2014.
 Much of the Barbourne building has been knocked down and turned into an apartment building for old people.
 The front of the building still has not changed since its opening.

 Heart of Worcestershire College

 On 1 August 2014, North East Worcestershire College (NEW College) and Worcester College of Technology formally amalgamated.
 The decision, was agreed by both corporations, and the name was approved by the appointed Skills Minister, Nicholas Boles.

+Louis Makepeace height controversy

+The college gained national attention after unable to offer him a place on a cooking course to 18 year old Louis Makepeace with dwarfism, this was due to his application being too late for college to make the appropriate, and expense, adaptions to the professional kitchens.
+Standing at 3 ft 10in, the college would have to make the environment appropriate so that there were no health and safety risks for himself and fellow students.
+Makepeace described the rejection as "highly humiliating and embarrassing".
+Makepeace had previously been on the Performing Arts course at the college where there were no issues.